FreedomKnight/simplestress/README.md

 # Simple Stress Tool

-It's a simple self grpc stress testing tool
+It's a simple self gRPC stress testing tool.
-You can deploy client and server on your own kubernetes cluster to test.
+You can deploy the client and server on your own Kubernetes cluster to test.
-It will set an k8s cronjob to do stress test. (once per 5 minutes)
+It will set a Kubernetes cronjob to perform stress tests (once every 5 minutes).

 ## Run a simple ping pong GRPC Server